France in the long nineteenth century: Paris Commune (1871)

 The Paris Commune held power for only two months.
-Between May 21 and 28 the French army reconquered the city in bitter fighting, in what became known as "la semaine sanglante" or "bloody week."
-During the street fighting, the Communards were outnumbered four or five to one; they lacked competent officers; and they had no plan for the defense of the city, so each neighborhood was left to defend itself.
+Between May 21 and 28 the French army reconquered the city in bitter fighting, in what became known as "la semaine sanglante" or "bloody week".
+During the street fighting, the Communards were outnumbered four or five to one; they lacked competent officers; and they had no plan for the defence of the city, so each neighbourhood was left to defend itself.
 Their military commander, Louis Charles Delescluze, committed suicide by dramatically standing atop a barricade on May 26.
 In the final days of the battle the Communards set fire to the Tuileries Palace, the Hotel de Ville, the Palais de Justice, the Palace of the Legion of Honor, and other prominent government buildings, and executed hostages they had taken, including Georges Darboy, the archbishop of Paris.

 Army casualties from the beginning April through Bloody Week amounted to 837 dead and 6,424 wounded.
 Nearly seven thousand Communards were killed in combat or summarily executed by army firing squads afterwards, and buried in the city cemeteries, and in temporary mass graves.
 About ten thousand Communards escaped and went into exile in Belgium, England, Switzerland and the United States.
 Forty-five thousand prisoners were taken after the fall of the Commune.
 Most were released, but twenty-three were sentenced to death, and about ten thousand were sentenced to prison or deportation to New Caledonia or other prison colonies.
 All the prisoners and exiles were amnestied in 1879 and 1880, and most returned to France, where some were elected to the National Assembly.